Talmage-Hilton/Stat-386-Blog/_posts/2024-04-30-streamlit-app.md

 ### Documentation

 The thing that will be of most help in building your own web app is the [documentation](https://docs.streamlit.io/) that Streamlit already provides.
 While I will be going into some specific options that I used while creating my own Streamlit App, the Documentation supplies everything else you may desire.
+Let's go through one example now.